 That’s why I’m so excited you’ve picked up this book.
 Inside these pages, we will walk you through the process of using one word this coming year to effect personal change and spiritual formation.

 This is a simple but potent practice.
 Don’t assume its simplicity limits its effectiveness.
 If you enter fully into the My One Word process – one simple word will reach farther into your life and embed deeper into your character than you’ve ever imagined it could.” – Rachel Olsen

 Why You Need Your One Word

 It seems to me, the need for resolutions and a focus word are the same general need.
-We want change.
-In some area of our life, we need to change.
+We want to change.
+In some areas of our life, we need to change.
 If we change nothing, nothing changes.
 And for transformative change to happen we ourselves are what most needs changing.

 My Personal Story About My Experience With My One Word